nvs-abhilash/CorrectMe/README.md

 # CorrectMe
 #### A context based auto-correction python package

 CorrectMe is a context based auto-correction python package, also available with a GUI for demo purposes.
-It learns from the context what could be the correct words to recommend.
+It recommends correct words for misspellings by learning from the context.

 Currently the project is in very early stages, and no stable behavior can be expected.